Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 • Confirm it actually published.
 Have Claude run blotato_get_post_status after posting.
 It comes back as published once the video is live, so you are not left guessing whether the post queued or went out.

-Why Use Blotato’s MCP Instead of the YouTube Data API?
+Why not just build it against the YouTube Data API?

 Most other “connect YouTube to Claude” tools solve a different problem than publishing.
 Analytics connectors read your YouTube metrics into Claude but cannot upload a thing.
 Developer toolkits wire YouTube into your own code, which means standing up the Google Cloud project anyway before you post once.
 Single-platform skills publish to YouTube and nothing else, so YouTube, TikTok, and Instagram turn into three separate setups.
 Blotato connects each account once on its side, then exposes all nine platforms (YouTube, TikTok, Instagram, X, LinkedIn, Facebook, Threads, Pinterest, Bluesky) through one MCP connection.
 The same prompt that posts a video can post that content everywhere else.